MILITARY RADAR TARGET/WEATHER BALLOON DEMOS

 NO FLYING DISC

 This highly significant photo at the right appeared July 11 in the Fort Worth Star- Telegram, the same newspaper which was responsible for most of the photos taken in Gen. Ramey's office two days earlier.
 There were two more photos of this demonstration (below), all three photos now residing in the Special Collections Division of the University of Texas, Arlington, in the Star-Telegram "Roswell" photo collection.
 Pictured in the photos is a demonstration launch at the Fort Worth air base of a weather balloon radar target of the same variety sometimes used with the Mogul balloons (the contemporary USAF explanation for the Roswell crash).
 Also in the background is a large radar trailer used to track the balloon (compare to radar trailer pictured in Kansas City photo below).
 These photos almost certainly prove that these radar targets were readily available at the base.
 Obviously the radar target displayed in Gen. Ramey's office did not have to come from a Mogul balloon.
 The only other alternative is that the AAF went through quite a bit of effort to procure not only the balloon with radar target, but also the radar tracking trailer solely for this debunking demonstration.
 The caption of the picture in the Star-Telegram is an obvious effort to debunk the reported saucers and the Roswell event as being the result of radar targets.
+New!
+Another edition of the Star-Telegram also had a story about local residents spotting the balloon and also of a balloon being found earlier in nearby Lake Worth.

 NEW 2008!